FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: The FOLD-R++ Algorithm

 \section{The FOLD-R++ Algorithm}

+The FOLD-R++ algorithm refactors the FOLD-R algorithm.
+FOLD-R++ makes three main improvements to FOLD-R: (i) it can learn and add negated literals to the default (positive) part of the rule; in the FOLD-R algorithm negated literals can only be in the exception part, (ii) prefix sum algorithm is used to speed up computation, and (iii) a hyper parameter called $ratio$ is introduced to control the level of nesting of exceptions.
+These three improvements make FOLD-R significantly more efficient.

-The FOLD algorithm \cite{shakerin-phd,fold} is a top-down ILP algorithm that searches for best literals to add to the body of the clauses for hypothesis, $H$, with the guidance of an information gain-based heuristic.
-The FOLD-R++ algorithm\footnote{The FOLD-R++ toolset is available on \url{https://github.com/hwd404/FOLD-R-PP}.} refactors the FOLD algorithm and is summarized in algorithm\ref{algo:fold}.
-The output of the FOLD-R++ algorithm is a set of default rules that include exceptions.
+The FOLD-R++ algorithm is summarized in Algorithm \ref{algo:fold}.
+The output of the FOLD-R++ algorithm is a set of default rules \cite{gelfondkahl} coded as a normal logic program.
 An example implied by any rule in the set would be classified as positive.
-Therefore, the FOLD-R++ algorithm rules out the already covered positive examples in line 5 after learning a new rule.
-For each rule learning process, a best literal would be selected based on weighted information gain with the current training examples, in line 13, then the examples that cannot be implied by learned default literals would be ruled out for further learning of the current rule.
-When the information gain becomes zero or the number of negative examples drops below the ratio threshold, the default learning part is done.
-Unlike the FOIL algorithm, FOLD-R++ next learns exceptions after first learning default literals.
-This is done by swapping the residual positive and negative examples and calling itself recursively in line 29.
+Therefore, the FOLD-R++ algorithm rules out the already covered positive examples at line 9 after learning a new rule.
+To learn a particular rule, the best literal would be repeatedly selected---and added to the default part of the rule's body---based on information gain using the remaining training examples (line 17).
+Next, only the examples that can be covered by learned default literals would be used for further learning (specializing) of the current rule (line 20--21).
+When the information gain becomes zero or the number of negative examples drops below the \textit{ratio} threshold, the learning of the default part is done.
+FOLD-R++ next learns exceptions after first learning default literals.
+This is done by swapping the residual positive and negative examples and calling itself recursively in line 26.
 The remaining positive and negative examples can be swapped again and exceptions to exceptions learned (and then swapped further to learn exceptions to exceptions of exceptions, and so on).
 The $ratio$ parameter in Algorithm \ref{algo:fold} represents the ratio of training examples that are part of the exception to the examples implied by only the default conclusion part of the rule.
-It will allow us to control the nesting level of exceptions the user wants to permit.
+It allows users to control the nesting level of exceptions.

-\begin{exmp} In the FOLD-R++ algorithm, the target is to learn rules for \texttt{fly(X)}. $ B, E^+, E^-$ are background knowledge, positive and negative examples, respectively. \end{exmp}